NicholasBHubbard/sbozyp/README.md

 New release:

-* Update version in README.md, bin/sbozyp, and sbozyp.SlackBuild
+* Update version in README.md, Changes, bin/sbozyp, and sbozyp.SlackBuild
-* Update Changes file
+* Update Changes file to reflect new changes
-* In case the manual was updated: `$ cp bin/sbozyp sbozyp.pod`
-* Perform a GitHub release
+* Perform a CPAN release